Izenda7Series/docs/dev/dev_dep_3_key_components.rst

 	* This may include global values you wish to keep in once place such as credentials for back-end API interactions, the routing prefix your application will ignore in the RouteConfig, and the Izenda API URL that will be used on the client side to make requests to the Izenda API.

-A detailed guide for creating  the Web.Config can be found here `here. <https://www.izenda.com/docs/dev/howto_mvc5kit.html#izenda-api-service-hosting-config >`_
+A detailed guide for creating  the Web.Config can be found `here. <https://www.izenda.com/docs/dev/howto_mvc5kit.html#izenda-api-service-hosting-config>`_

 .. note::
 	After downloading a new version of the Izenda API, you will need to ensure that any updates in the new API resource's Web.Config are reflected in the host application's Web.Config